Person sitting back from a clear, organised desk, looking calm after finally starting a delayed task

 The Neuroscience Behind Procrastination

 At its core, procrastination is a conflict between two brain systems: the prefrontal cortex (responsible for long-term planning, goal-directed behaviour, and rational decision-making) and the limbic system (responsible for immediate emotional responses, threat detection, and reward-seeking).
-When a task feels threatening, boring, or aversive, the limbic system generates an avoidance response that competes with the prefrontal cortex’s intention to get on with it.
+Think of it as two different versions of you arguing over dinner.
+One is the sensible planner who wrote next week's meals on the calendar.
+The other just wants a takeaway tonight, because even looking at the shopping list feels like effort.
+When a task feels threatening, boring, or aversive, the limbic system is that takeaway urge — it generates an avoidance response that competes with the prefrontal cortex's intention to get on with it.

 In most cases, the limbic system wins in the short term.
 Avoidance produces immediate emotional relief — the anxiety or boredom associated with the task temporarily disappears when you stop trying to do it.
 This is the core mechanism of procrastination: it is an emotion regulation strategy, not a time management failure.